jonnekoi/Yksilotehtava/README.md

 - **User Session Management**: The application checks if the user is logged in by checking the local storage for the user's token and data.

-- **Restaurant Menu Display**: The application fetches and displays the daily menu of a restaurant.
-If the restaurant's menu is not available, a message is displayed to the user.
+- **Restaurant Menu Display**: The application fetches and displays the daily menu of a restaurant or weekly menu

 - **User Interface Customization**: The application supports a light and dark mode for displaying the web app.

 - **Localization**: The application supports 2 menu languages.
 The language can be switched between Finnish and English.

 - **Favorite Restaurant**: Set your favourite restaurant.

+-**Weather**: The app shows the temperature of the users position

 **Metropolia VPN needed to access!!**